 The Racketeer Influenced and Corrupt Organizations Act (RICO) was passed in the 1970s and is a federal law created to combat criminal organizations.
 Before the RICO Act, prosecutors had to try organized crime mobsters individually and were unable to go after the entire organization as a unit.
 After the passing of the RICO Act, the government is now able to arrest and try anyone associated with a corrupt organization.

 If the prosecution wants to convict someone using RICO, then they have to prove that the defendant was involved in racketeering instances two or more times and that the defendant maintained a relationship with a criminal enterprise that affected interstate or foreign commerce.
-Initially, RICO was enacted to fight organized crime mafias but now it’s usage has become more widespread.
+Initially, the act was enacted to fight organized crime mafias but now it’s usage has become more widespread.

 RICO Criminal Penalties

 RICO claims can be made criminally or civilly.
 In criminal proceedings, the state and the federal government can bring charges against an individual working in a criminal enterprise.
-The RICO Act outlines 35 crimes that comprise of racketeering for a criminal enterprise including gambling, murder, kidnapping, drug dealing, arson, bribery, and more.
+The Act outlines 35 crimes that comprise of racketeering for a criminal enterprise including gambling, murder, kidnapping, drug dealing, arson, bribery, and more.
 These offenses are considered predicatory offenses because they’re involved in a larger crime.
 Committing any of these 35 offenses, twice in a 10-year span, could result in a RICO charge.

 The government does not need to prove that the defendant conspired with all of the other members of the criminal organization in order to charge RICO.
 The government also no longer needs to prove that a subject personally committed an illegal act.
 The government only needs to prove that the defendant owns or manages an organization that routinely performs one or more illegal activities.